Welcome to the 2019 Sciences Career Fair!

 The Sciences Career Fair is an opportunity to visit with representatives from approximately 100 sciences industries, consulting firms, governmental agencies, non-profit agencies, and graduate and professional schools from Texas and across the nation.
-Recruiters can tell you about internship and full-time job opportunities, their graduate and professional school programs.
+Recruiters can tell you about internships, full-time job opportunities, graduate and professional school programs.

-This career fair is for undergraduate and graduate students from the College of Agriculture and Life Sciences, the College of Geosciences, the College of Science, and the College of Veterinary Medicine & Biomedical Sciences.
+This career fair is for undergraduate and graduate students from the College of Agriculture and Life Sciences, the College of Geosciences, the College of Science, and the College of Veterinary Medicine & Biomedical Sciences and the Health Science Center.
 However, all students are welcome to attend the Sciences Career Fair.

-The list of the 2016 Sciences Career Fair Participants is under "Related Documents" on the right side of this page.
+The list of the 2019 Sciences Career Fair Participants is under "Quick Links".

 Dress: Business casual